nathan-analytics/customer-churn-analysis-sql-powerbi/README.md

 # Customer Churn Analysis

-Analyzed ~7,000 telecom customers to identify high-risk churn segments and key drivers of customer retention.
+Analysis of ~7,000 telecom customers to identify churn drivers and high-risk segments.

 ---

 ## Project Summary

-Analyzed ~7,000 telecom customers to identify which customers are most likely to churn and why.
+Analyzed ~7K customers using SQL and Power BI to identify which customers churn and why.

+Cleaned and transformed data in PostgreSQL, handled missing values, and created a churn_flag to support analysis.

-Used SQL to clean and transform the dataset, created a churn flag for analysis, and built a Power BI dashboard to segment churn by contract type, tenure, and payment method.
+Built SQL queries and a dashboard to segment churn by contract type, tenure, and payment method.

-Key findings showed that month-to-month customers have ~43% churn, early-tenure customers are the highest risk, and electronic check users churn at the highest rate.

-This project demonstrates how data can be used to identify risk segments and inform retention strategies.

 ---